hoveychen/slime/README.md

 ```bash
 slime hub run --secret <secret>
 ```
+> [!NOTE]
-> It is recommended to set the `concurrent` flag to a reasonable value (e.g., `1024`) in a production environment, in addition to the explicit flags binding the `host` and `port` configurations.
+> 1. It is recommended to set the `concurrent` flag to a reasonable value (e.g., `1024`) in a production environment, in addition to the explicit flags binding the `host` and `port` configurations.
 This helps to mitigate potential Distributed Denial of Service (DDoS) attacks.
+> 2. If the hub is hosting on the Internet, make sure the network between the hub, applications and agents are in absolute safe.
+Here are some common practices:
+>    * Host the hub behind a *HTTPS* proxy, like Nginx, HAProxy.
+>    * Setup (Web Application Firewall) WAF to keep the hub safe.
+>    * Set `appPassword` flag to require the application to authenticate.

 ### Agent Configuration
 Firstly, generate an *Agent Token* for the agent to access the hub.
 This can be done using the following command: